3.1 Taught Study Schemes

 (ii) Part Two: a minimum of 60 credits in a Minor and a maximum of 160 in a Major at Level 2/3.

-34. Where students wish to depart from the scheme or Institute rules for Joint Honours and Major/Minor schemes, approval is required by the Institute Director of UG or PG Studies.
+34. Where students wish to depart from the scheme or Faculty rules for Joint Honours and Major/Minor schemes, approval is required by the Faculty Pro Vice-Chancellor or Faculty Associate Dean.

 35. Where, for reasons of degree scheme structure, departments find it advisable to offer Level 2 modules to final year students, such students must pursue Level 3 modules worth a minimum of 120 credits over Part Two as a whole.

 36. Level 1 modules should not be taken in Part Two except where unavoidable, for example, to fit all modules required for accreditation in a Joint Honours scheme.
-Under these circumstances, a student in consultation with his or her Degree Scheme Co-ordinator may seek permission from the Institute Director of Undergraduate Studies to pursue normally no more than 20 credits’ worth of Level 1 modules in Part Two.
+Under these circumstances, a student in consultation with his or her Degree Scheme Co-ordinator may seek permission from the Faculty Pro Vice-Chancellor or Faculty Associate Dean to pursue normally no more than 20 credits’ worth of Level 1 modules in Part Two.